 Definition: In an airbed mattress, the support comes from internal rubber chambers that are inflatable.
 The firmness is adjustable by filling the chambers with air, or removing air as needed.
 Airbed mattresses are often remote-controlled or can be paired with a smartphone app.
 The built-in pump adjusts the chambers to your preference.
 This type of mattress usually has comfort layers of foam, latex, wool or other fibers.

 Definition: A foam mattress has comfort layers and a support base of foam.
-The comfort system is often made with memory foam layers, and can include traditional viscoelastic memory foam, open-cell foam, or gel-infused foam.
-The support base is usually constructed with high-density polyfoam for added support and durability.
+The comfort system is often made with a top memory foam or polyfoam layer, and can also include additional memory foam, polyfoam, or gel-infused foam layers.
+Memory foam may be better for sleepers who need extra cushioning for the shoulders and hips, while polyfoam feels slightly more supportive and responsive.
+A foam mattress’ base layer is usually composed of high-density polyfoam for added support and durability.

 A mattress that offers full-body support and contouring is the most important purchase for side sleepers.
-Further customizing the mattress with sleep accessories, including pillows and mattress toppers, can make side sleeping more comfortable.
-Pillows ensure the head and neck are aligned, while mattress toppers can change the comfort system of the bed.
-Understanding what to look for in these sleep accessories is important for both comfort and support.
+You can further customize the mattress with sleep accessories, including pillows and mattress toppers, to make sleeping on your side more comfortable.
+Pillows ensure your head and neck are aligned, while mattress toppers can change the comfort system and feel of your bed.
+We’ll provide a quick rundown of what to look for when it comes to pillows and mattress toppers so you’ll know how to elevate your bed’s comfort and support.

-When sleeping on your side, a pillow for your head is necessary for spinal alignment.
+When sleeping on your side, the best pillow is necessary for spinal alignment.
 A medium or high loft pillow should lift your head enough to keep both your head and neck aligned with your spine.
-This relieves pressure on the neck and shoulders.
-The following table outlines the ideal pillow loft based on sleeping position.
+Proper support relieves pressure on the neck and shoulders.
+We’ve put together the following table to outline the ideal pillow loft based on your preferred sleeping position.

 |Sleeping Position||Pillow Loft Recommended|